skissler/PediatricPrescribing_Chronic/notes/sk_notes.md

 ### Figure updates
 - [x] Insert version of Figure 1 split by those with/without chronic conditions
-- [ ] re-label vertical axis of figure 1 to note that these are antibiotic prescriptions
+- [x] re-label vertical axis of figure 1 to note that these are antibiotic prescriptions
-- [ ] Table 2: add a column with N for each category and what proportion of the top antibiotic recipients each category accounts for.
+- [x] Table 2: add a column with N for each category and what proportion of the top antibiotic recipients each category accounts for.
 Add footnote to remark that some patients may be in more than one category.
-- [ ] Aggregate and present chronic codes by ICD9 and ICD10
+- [ ] Aggregate and present chronic codes by ICD9 and ICD10 - maybe map ICD codes to CCS indications and report by ICD9 and ICD10?
 - [x] Remove Tables S5-S7 (or combine S5-S6 and remove non-antibiotic prescriptions)
 - [ ] Give full list of antibiotics included in the Supplement
 - [ ] Include full list of CCS delineations in supplement